learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 //=> "number"
 ```

-> **Think About This:** As JavaScript has become a language for the back-end as well as the front-end, it's imprecision around numbers keep it from entering many banking or engineering applications where precision is vital.
+> **Think About This:** As JavaScript has become a language for the back end as well as the front end, its imprecision around numbers keeps it from entering many banking or engineering applications where precision is vital.

 ### Strings

 Strings are how we represent text in JavaScript.
-A string consists of a matching pair of `'single quotes'`, `"double quotes"`, or `` `backticks` `` with zero or more characters in between:
+A string consists of a matching
+pair of `'single quotes'`, `"double quotes"`, or `` `backticks` `` with zero or
+more characters in between:

 ```js
 typeof 'I am a string.';